bloominstituteoftechnology/Sorting/NOTES.md

   For simplicity, only use data in the range of 0 - 9.
   So the frequency array would have a length of 10. https://www.youtube.com/watch?v=7zuGmKfUt7s

+# quick

+# Choosing a sorting method
+  Quicksort (divide and conquer) is better when the sub problems are independent of each other.
+  Dynamic programming for dependent sub problems (Fibonnaci)
+    combination problems will generally have dependent sub-problems